smartjsoncom/pay/docs/wechat/cancel.md

 # 异常

-Yansongda\Pay\Exceptions\GatewayException ：Wechat Do Not Have Cancel API!
+SmartJson\Pay\Exceptions\GatewayException ：Wechat Do Not Have Cancel API!
 Plase use Close API!